1. Getting Started

 Download the Waveform installer from the Download Page.
-Make sure to right-click the installer and select
+Alternatively you can also download as a

 Note: Throughout these tutorials we will be referring to the

 Tutorialsfolders.
 For the default installation, these are located inside

 C:\Program Files\Waveform\Waveform\.
 Shortcuts to those folders will also be added to your Start Menu inside the